MetPX/Sundew/doc/man/pxFilter.1.rst

 restarts the filter.
 It is equivalent to a stop followed by a start.

 **start**
 starts the filter program.
-It includes : saving the process id in the lock file $PXROOT/fxq/"filter_name"/.lock, loading its configuration and possibly the routing table, and starting the filtering process which depends of the filter's configuration.
+It includes : saving the process id in the lock file $P**OOT/fxq/"filter_name"/.lock, loading its configuration and possibly the routing table, and starting the filtering process which depends of the filter's configuration.

 **status**
 returns the state of filter (running, locked or stopped).
-It gets the process id in the lock file $PXROOT/fxq/"filter_name"/.lock (if not found the filter is assumed to be stopped), than check to see if the pid is a running process...
+It gets the process id in the lock file $P**OOT/fxq/"filter_name"/.lock (if not found the filter is assumed to be stopped), than check to see if the pid is a running process...
 If the pid is found but the process is not, the filter is assumed to be locked

 **stop**
 stops the filter program.
-It includes a proper handling of file processing (if any) and it removes the lock file in the $PXROOT/fxq/"filter_name"/.lock.
+It includes a proper handling of file processing (if any) and it removes the lock file in the $P**OOT/fxq/"filter_name"/.lock.

-RECEIVER TYPES
+RECEIV** TYPES
 ==============

 The possible type are :